star-reader/star-reader/README.md

 # Hi there 👋

-I'm Jerry Jin, a sophomore of South China Agricultural University (SCAU) in Guangzhou, China.
+I'm Jerry Jin, an undergraduate students of South China Agricultural University (SCAU) in Guangzhou, China.
 As a **full-stack web developer**, I am passionate about researching new things and continuously transforming them into reality.

+I enjoy web development, especially for **ArcGIS**, **Mapbox**, and **3D rendering**.
+In particular, I thrive on geospatial data processing, leveraging tools like Mapbox and Leaflet to create interactive, dynamic maps.
+My work often extends to 3D map visualization, where integrate advanced rendering techniques to bring spatial data to life in immersive ways.

+My work and projects focus on aviation and meteorology applications.
+For example, building 3D GIS for flight path optimization with weather overlays and terrain modeling to boost safety and planning.
+In meteorology, I develop web algorithms for storm trajectory visualization using Mapbox GL JS for risk forecasting.
+These have refined my skills in big data handling, 3D rendering optimization, and API integration for scalable solutions.
+Eager to collaborate on geospatial innovations!

 ✨ **Brief Introduction:**